David-F-G-Flores/2-Variant-Search-R-/README.md

 # Variant-Search-R
-Below was used to search for Bos taurus homologs of the previously identified mouse genes associated with perinatal lethality.
+The code below was used to search for Bos taurus homologs, of mouse genes associated with perinatal lethality.
 This code follows on from the MGI-search-R- repository, and uses the final ``` mousegenes ``` object which contains mouse genes and the supporting evidence.

 Because multiple studies (supporting evidence) of the same gene were identified, the ``` mousegenes ``` object held duplicated genes.
 The object was sorted by publication and duplicate genes removed, using R.